 The Association continues to work on minimising the period of time taken to re-let or let new properties to ensure that we maintain our effectiveness in housing people in need and reduce our costs.
-The rent loss due to empty properties increased to $\pounds 11,758$ from $\pounds 5,121$ in the previous year and the average length of time taken to re-let a property has increased to 11.26 days from 3.75 days in the previous year.
-This is linked to low demand properties in Unst and the North Mainland.
-Net rent arrears has reduced to 1.6%, (previous year 1.8%), however efforts continue to be made to bring the level down.
+The rent loss due to empty properties increased to £14,766 from £11,758 in the previous year and the average length of time taken to re-let a property has increased to 22.1 days from 11.26 days in the previous year.
+This is directly linked to Covid 19 restrictions.
+Net rent arrears have increased slightly to 1.7%, (previous year 1.6%), however given the unusual circumstances of the year it is an excellent performance to have kept this figure so low.